99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - We can integrate it with API Gateway and ALB (offload the auth. to the load balancer) we can use 2 ways to auth:
   With Cognito user pools, or OIDC auth.
 - you can add sign-up and sign-in to mobile and web apps and it also offers a user directory so
   user accounts can be created directly within the user pool.
 Users also have the ability to reset their passwords
+- You can add social identity providers (IdPs) (SPID), are based on OpenID, they reqire the "Client ID" & "client Secret" to work

 Cognito Identity pools (federated identities):
 are for AUTHORIZATUION (access control) AWS credentials to users to access AWS resources directly, temporary